Internal Links

 My Dad had an open mind on religion before my Mum's horrendous demise, but after she died all he said was: "Well, if there is a God, he is an UTTER BASTARD".
 Without your health you have nothing.
 Speaking as someone who was a regular blood donor from the age of 24, I just hope the countless gallons of blood I've donated have gone to help those whose illness is genuine and not self-inflicted!!!

 Spherical 30 stone people do not have an unusual metabolism; they do not retain water, they retain chips.
-Some people seem to find my hatred of such slobs "offensive".
+Some people seem to find my views on this "offensive".
 WHY?
 In every single case if you want to lose weight, just EAT LESS!!!!
 Or, exercise more.
 Preferably both!
 Why is it offensive to moan about people who are overburdening the NHS and are too fat to work so live off benefits?
 I have paid a huge amount of tax in my life.
 Since 1977 I have paid tax into the system but taken nothing out.
 Up to 2018 I had been to the Doctor 3 times in the last 32 years, for a 15 minute chat.
 In those 32 years I have paid huge amounts to the inland revenue in tax, and in National Insurance.
 Why should I not moan about slobs living on benefits?
 Benefits that I and every other responsible, health conscious person has paid out for in tax.

 Eat less and you will weigh less, it is as simple as that.
 It's not rocket science.
 You only have one body.
 Take care of it.
 You only have one life too......and, before you tell me Patrick Moore was overweight.
 Yes, obviously....that's a no-brainer.
 But, in my view, that was his only serious failing.
 In addition, he raised loads of money for charity, but he never even mentioned it.